 \subsection{Preliminary Estimations}

-We first assume a time-invariant AR($q$) model with a constant and employ \citetapos{schwarz1978edm} Bayesian information criteria (SBIC) to select the optimal lag order in our preliminary estimations.
-Table \ref{prewar_stock_table3} summarizes our preliminary results for a time-invariant AR($q$) model.
-In the estimations, we choose a fourth-order autoregressive (AR($4$)) model for the old shares, a first-order autoregressive (AR($1$)) model for the new shares, and a second-order autoregressive (AR($2$)) model for the EQPI.
+First, we assume a time-invariant VAR($q$) model with a constant and employ \citetapos{schwarz1978edm} Bayesian information criteria to determine the optimal lag order for the preliminary estimations.
+Table \ref{prewar_stock_table4} summarizes the results of the time-invariant VAR($q$) model.
+We employ bivariate second-order vector autoregressive (VAR($2$)) models for our time-invariant estimations.

-Table \ref{prewar_stock_table3} also shows that the cumulative sum of the AR estimates for the case of the old shares is the smallest, followed by the EQPI and the new shares, in that order.\footnote{The averages of the cumulative sum of the AR estimates are 0.0588 (old shares), 0.2735 (new shares), and 0.1624 (EQPI).} As can be seen, the old TSE shares are the most efficient.
-Considering this result as well as the limited explanatory power of time-invariant AR models, we should pay more attention to the time-varying nature of the market efficiency of the prewar Japanese stock market.
+Table \ref{prewar_stock_table4} shows that all estimates, except those for the changes in the deferment fee in the equation for each stock return, are significant at the 1\% level.
+We find that the absolute values of the cumulative sum of the estimates of the autoregressive terms for each variable in the equation for TRI are the smallest, followed by those for API and PI.
+The TRI is the most efficient, because the returns follow the random walk process when the estimates are close to zero.
+In addition, this finding suggests that investors make decisions based not only on stock prices, but also on dividends.
+Based on this result and the limited explanatory power of the conventional VAR model, it is important to consider the time-varying nature of the prewar and wartime Japanese stock market efficiency.

-Next, we investigate whether the parameters are constant in the above AR($q$) models using \citetapos{hansen1992a} parameter constancy test under the random parameters hypothesis.
-Table \ref{prewar_stock_table4} also presents the test statistics; we reject the null of constant parameters against the parameter variation as a random walk at the 1\% significance level.
-Therefore, we estimate the time-varying parameters of the above AR models to investigate whether gradual changes occurred in the prewar Japanese stock market.
-These results suggest that the time-invariant AR($q$) model does not apply to our data and that the TV-AR($q$) model is a better fit.

-From a historical viewpoint, the prewar Japanese stock market experienced various exogenous shocks such as bubbles, economic or political crises, natural disasters, policy changes, and wars.
-Table \ref{prewar_stock_table4} summarizes the major historical events during the period of the prewar Japanese stock market.
+Then, we examine whether the parameters are constant in conventional VAR($p$) models using \citetapos{hansen1992a} parameter constancy test under the random parameter hypothesis.
+As shown in Table \ref{prewar_stock_table4}, we reject the null hypothesis of constant parameters against parameter variation as a random walk at the 1\% significance level.
+The results suggest that the conventional VAR($p$) model does not apply to our data, but that the TV-VAR($p$) model is a better fit.
+From a historical perspective, the prewar and wartime Japanese stock market experienced various exogenous shocks, such as bubbles, economic or political crises, natural disasters, policy changes, and wars.
+Table \ref{prewar_stock_table5} summarizes the major historical events that occurred in the prewar and wartime Japanese stock market.

-We consider that these events affected the stock price formation.
-We estimate the degree of time-varying market efficiency using a GLS-based TV-AR model in the next subsection.
+We consider that these events affected stock price formation.
+In the following subsection, we estimate the time-varying degree of market efficiency using a GLS-based TV-VAR model.